truschival/DigitalRooster.dev/content/pages/hardware.md

     it is hard to access the UART of the Raspberry Pi.

 The Mk3b is also compatible with both Raspberry Pi *and* Banana Pi M2 Zero.
 So you have a wider choice of more powerful hardware!
+However Banana Pi M2 Zero performance is sub-par.
+It takes ages for the display to react to touch events.
+I don't consider the Banana Pi version production ready yet.
+The Raspberry Pi configuration works really nicely.

 **Note:** The Mk3b-extension board is a module without independent function and is exclusively intended for development purposes under laboratory conditions.